 My best advice is to ask yourself why you have a VDI solution in the first place.
 It could be because of security reasons.
-In many cases, it is because you want to deliver Win32 applications to your users, who are not on the company network and give them a great user experience.
+In many cases, you want to deliver Win32 applications to your users that are not on the company network and give them a great user experience.
 I guess that the goal has not changed.

 To end where we started.
 Right now, the need for remote solutions is greater than ever.
 It is important to make the right decisions when it comes to IT solutions.
 There are many new solutions out there, but the good old rules still apply.